Hunger Crisis In the DRC

 WFP identifies people who might have contracted Ebola and limits their movements by giving them a week’s supply of food so they don’t need to leave their homes to buy it.
 The more people stay in one place, the less likely the virus is to spread.
 The food WFP delivers – a large sack containing rice, beans, oil, and salt – is an incentive to minimize movement and part of a larger containment strategy.

-Because of these bold efforts, WFP feeds more than 6 million people inside DRC every month.
+Because of these bold efforts, WFP aims to feed 8.7M people in the DRC this year.

 Miracle and his siblings fled violence in the DRC, arriving scared and hungry at the Mugombwa refugee camp.
 Now they get a hot meal every day.